-I come to the work in the end-of-life space in a number of ways - in my professional role in the charitable sector in legacy giving and in my community role as a death doula providing non-medical support to dying people and those experiencing grief.
+I come to the work in the End of Life space in a number of ways: in my professional role in the charitable sector in legacy giving, and in my community role as a death doula providing non-medical support to dying people and those experiencing grief.
 I listen, meet people where they are at, and help people honour what is most meaningful to them.
 This is a privilege, because while we are talking about death, people share with me what is most important to them in life, and what they want their legacy to be.

 These are challenging times for many.
 However, in every challenge, there is opportunity.
-This can be yours to build a meaningful legacy, and to build a brighter, healthier future for yourself, loved ones, and for coming generations.
+This can be yours — to leave a meaningful legacy, and to build a brighter, healthier future for yourself, your loved ones, and coming generations.

-What is a common among most people is that each of us want to be remembered, to know our lives mattered, and to ensure the things we love most will be cared for after we are gone from this world.
+What is a common among most people is that each of us wants to be remembered, to know our lives mattered, and to ensure the things we love most will be cared for after we are gone from this world.

 Without planning, your decision-makers may not know what causes you feel most passionate about, or which organizations you want to show gratitude for.
 A gift in your Will is one more opportunity to put action to your values, while leaving another lasting mark on the world.
 This type of gift to charities is an incredible gesture, is greatly appreciated, and can inspire others to consider and plan for their own legacies.
-Your legacy gift can help tell your own unique story, but also, become part of the fabric of the stories of many others.
+Your legacy gift can help tell your own unique story, but also become part of the fabric of the stories of many others.

-“Death is only the end if you assume the story is about you.” ― The Nightvale Podcast
+“Death is only the end if you assume the story is about you.”